yogeshwar607/shreemoryacabs/SEO-IMPLEMENTATION-SUMMARY.md

 ## ✨ Summary

-Your GreenEVCabs project is now **production-ready** with enterprise-level SEO:
+Your Shree Morya Cabs project is now **production-ready** with enterprise-level SEO:

 ✅ All pages have unique, optimized meta tags
 ✅ 9 types of structured data implemented